What is Collaborative Divorce?

 Call or Contact The Office Today

-To learn more about the collaborative divorce process and whether this alternative dispute resolution method is appropriate for your divorce, call or contact a Tampa collaborative divorce lawyer at the office of Blair H. Chan, III, today to schedule a free consultation of your case.
+To learn more about the collaborative divorce process and whether this alternative dispute resolution method is appropriate for your divorce, call or contact a Tampa collaborative divorce lawyer at the office of Blair H. Chan, III, today to schedule an initial consultation of your case.